er1cstotle/lighthouse/lectures/w2d2/notes.md

 ## Javascript is asynchronous

+Restaurant example
+>A synchronous waiter would take an order from a customer deliver it to the cooks and then wait for the food to finish before taking another order.

+>A more typical waiter is asynchronous.
+They take a customers order, deliver it to the chef then continue to take orders until the food finishes, at which point they give the meal to the customer.

 ### Blocking vs Non-Blocking
 - node is single threaded... meaning it can only do one thing at a time. (threading is an advanced topic.
 I recommend saving that for after graduation.
 This definition will suffice for now)
 - code is said to be ***blocking*** when the execution of any additional javascript must wait for a non-javascript operation to be completed